EzioTheDeadPoet/Tales-from-the-Northern-Lands/README.md

 I recommend tweaking the `Detail` section for more FPS(If nothing else worked):

 - `Shadow Resolution`: Very big one.
-A good balance is `2048` which is the borderline between high FPS drainage and garbage looking shadows.
+A good balance is `2048` which is the borderline between high FPS drainage and garbage-looking shadows.
 - `Ambient Occlusion`: Highly recommended to turn either this or your ENB version off (if you decided to use one).
 Do not have the game AO and an ENB AO turned on at the same time.
 - `Remove Shadows`: If you really struggle, use this.
 This will disable all Shadows (not recommended)